vikjusko/gilded_rose/task_brief.md

 # Gilded Rose

-- Task is to refactor existing code so that it is neat and making additions to it are simle.
+- Task is to refactor existing code so that it is neat and making additions to it are simple.

 ## Description of the logic: